Introduction to Computer Basics

 - + Addition sign – used for summing.

-- Enter key – Also known as the return key - its like an alternative to clicking on okay button.
+- Enter key – Also known as the return key - it is an alternative to clicking on the okay button.
 Used in a word processor, it will take you one line down.

 - Numbers 0 – 9.